What is “wear out”?

 But then, when in use, there can be certain number of causes that might decrease the performance of the hardware.
 For example, excessive temperature, dust, vibration, improper use and so on.
 All these effects causes the hardware start showing failure rate again.
 With time, the failure rate keeps on rising.
 And at one point, the hardware just stop functioning.
 One can then do whatever they want to do with the piece of hardware, but just can’t make it work again.
 Let’s not consider, repairing here.
 Repairing can make the hardware perform again, but still with time, the same effects will make not functioning again.

 In the following given figure, we can see how a hardware, with time, wear out.
 This is often called the “bathtub curve”.
 It indicates everything just discussed earlier.
 At the beginning there can be faults, which then gets corrected and reaches the steady state.
-And then after certain period of service, the hardware starts to show errors again and at one time it wear out.
+And then after certain period of service, the hardware starts to show errors again and at one time it wears out.

 Software Doesn’t Wear Out